How To Install Docker On WSL

 pip3 install --user docker-compose

-# Or install only Docker Compose
+# Or Install only Docker Compose

 sudo apt-get install docker-compose

-Add bin to your PATH
+Add Bin to Your PATH

 You need to add /home/<username>/.local/bin to your PATH.